-Sweep the subfloor clean to make sure it is clear of any nails or other sharp objects that could damage the heating element.
+Sweep the subfloor clean to make sure it is clear of any nails or other sharp objects that could damage the heating element (this applies to your floors and walls too).
 If your subfloor consists of a concrete slab, you will want to adhere cork or synthetic cork underlayment in a staggered pattern before beginning your floor-heating installation.
 If your subfloor is wood, underlayment is not necessary.

 4. Install the Flex Roll.

 Following your installation plan, roll out your Flex Roll until it reaches the other side of the room.
 Then, cut the mesh (not the heating cable) and turn the roll 180 degrees to continue installation in the other direction.
 If you need to heat around a pillar or tricky corner, you can free form the cable to be more flexible.
 Simply remove a portion of the cable from the mesh and free form the cable according to your installation plan.
 Your installation plan will also detail exactly how much of the mesh should be removed.

 As the Flex Roll is being installed, use tape or hot glue to secure the mesh to the subfloor or underlayment.